 It feels better because I’m not telling you how to do your job, but you’re now much clearer on my specific need.
 I don’t need you to do more prep necessarily (although some would be nice).
 I need time to reflect on the questions.
 And there’s many ways to meet that need potentially.

-What’s the most difficult thing about building and maintaining working relationships?
+What’s the hardest thing about building and maintaining relationships at work?